 (Photo taken February 23, 2013)

-A new partnership between The College of the Albemarle and Currituck County is designed to help develop aviation maintenance technology skills and fuel continued job growth in that regional cluster.
+A partnership between The College of the Albemarle and Currituck County is designed to help develop aviation maintenance technology skills and fuel continued job growth in that regional cluster.

-In addition to the aviation curriculum, numerous other core course offerings in machining, mechanical drafting, composites and alternative energy will be offered at the Training Center to local workforce participants.
+In addition to the aviation curriculum, numerous other core course offerings in machining, mechanical drafting, composites and alternative energy are offered at the Training Center to local workforce participants.
 Moreover, College of the Albemarle is Currituck County’s exclusive custom-training partner, working individually with current and potential industry clients, offers these businesses specific workforce training programs to fit their needs.